 Part 2: Irkutsk-Vladivostok

-The Trans-Siberian Railway was built simultaneously from both sides, East and West.
-That resulted in the two lines meeting at Irkutsk.
-It was here that in the past, passengers had to take a ferry to go through the Baikal Lake and take the other train waiting on the other side of the lake.
+The Trans-Siberian Railway was built simultaneously from both, east and west resulting in the two lines meeting at Irkutsk.
+It was here that in the past, passengers had to take a ferry to go through the Baikal Lake and take the other train on the other side of the lake.
 Nowadays, trains just steam around the lake beside a little-used spur line right next to the satin-surfaced water of the world’s largest lake.

-A night away from the Baikal Lake is Ulan Ude, the capital of the Buryat Republic and home to the largest Siberian ethnic group.
+A night away from the Baikal Lake is Ulan Ude, the capital of the Buryat Republic, the home to the largest Siberian ethnic group.
+It’s also the starting point of the Trans Mongolian Railway.
 The city is surrounded by deep steeps and remote landscapes that make this region look like one of the most isolated places on the planet.
 If you’re one of those people who associate Buddhism with South and Southeast Asia, you’ll be in for a surprise.
-You will see Buddhist monk coming out from Russian cottages, sometimes even boarding the train.
+You will see Buddhist monk coming out from Russian cottages, sometimes even boarding the train…

 It was the next day when we reached the far east of Russia.
 It was incredible; we started off at Moscow, right next to Europe and we were only couple of hundred miles away from Japan, and even closer to North Korea and China.
 I know it took a week but it felt like the journey lasted really short.
 Eventually, we reached Vladivostok, an elegant city that was a forbidden fruit for tourists until 1990 and the fall of the Soviet Union.
 The world’s greatest train journey came to the end.
 In summary, it was an amazing experience with a lot of breathtaking sights and I would recommend everyone to put this journey on the top of your bucket list.
 Finally, I will try to summarize the top highlights along the Trans-Siberian Line.